-In light of this extensive research, the pilot project then proposed recommendations and guidelines to improve control schemes for recreational fisheries in the European Union.
-Against the background of the current revision of the Fisheries Control Regulation, we hope that this report will be able to inform the decisions of the co-legislators, even though it arrives at such a late stage.
+In light of this extensive research, the pilot project then proposed recommendations and guidelines to improve control schemes for marine recreational fisheries in the European Union.
+Against the background of the current revision of the Fisheries Control Regulation, the European Anglers Alliance hopes that this report will be able to inform the decisions of the co-legislators, even though it arrives at such a late stage.

-- Better targeted and streamlined control and inspection activities using catch declarations; and
+- Better targeted and streamlined control and inspection activities using catch declarations;

 - Improved information exchange and the set-up of new information flows back to users (studies, stock status, local control measures, etc.).